This post was updated on March 9, 2023. It was originally published on March 23, 2021.

-The Missing Expected Family Contribution (EFC)
+Percentage of Need Met and The Missing Expected Family Contribution (EFC)

 PLUS Loan Maneuvering

-Some financial aid awards may add loans together with grants and scholarships, or in some cases not even use the word “loan” to describe the award given.
+Some financial aid awards may bundle loans together with grants and scholarships, or in some cases not even use the word “loan” to describe the award given.
 You may see award letters with grants and scholarships, the student’s Federal Direct loan, and the big Parent PLUS loan at the bottom, but guess what?
 The total amount of that award just happens to equal the entire cost of attendance on the award letter.

 I’ve worked with families who believed that their entire cost of college was covered by the college.
-At a 4.264% origination fee and 7.0% interest, that would be a huge mistake; a college loan for 11.264% is NOT a good deal!
+At a 4.228% origination fee and 7.540% interest, that would be a huge mistake; a college loan for 11.768% is NOT a good deal!

 The College Funding Coach Is Here to Help

-Financial aid letters can be very confusing to families; this is when working with a College Funding Coach can help alleviate the stress you feel trying to make the best decisions for you and your student’s financial future.
+Financial aid letters can be very confusing to families; this is where working with a College Funding Coach can help alleviate the stress while trying to make the best decisions for you and your student’s financial future.